sizebay/kikaha/README.md

 ## Which extensions are available on current version

-### Standalone
+### Core
-Automations on Undertow Bootstrap to make easier to embed it on your application.
+Automations on Undertow bootstrap routines to make easier to embed it on your application.
 It:
 - Automate routing registering, avoiding manual ( and repetitive ) definitions of HttpHandle routes
 - Provide deployment hooks to make developers able to be notified when Undertow is starting or shutting down
 - Provide a request hook mechanism that, similarly to Servlet Filters, allow developers to intercept and change a the HttpServerExchange

-See this module [documentation](https://github.com/Skullabs/undertow-standalone/tree/master/undertow-standalone/README.md) for more information.
+See this module [documentation](https://github.com/Skullabs/kikaha/tree/master/kikaha-core/README.md) for more information.

 ### uRouting ( micro Routing )
 Provide an easy to use routing API ( JAXRS like ).
 It provides: